HabebaHamada/Bank_System_QT/README.md

-Banking system using the client-server model.\n Application was developed using the QT/C++ framework.
+Banking system using the client-server model.
+Application was developed using the QT/C++ framework.
 The client-server interface is able to implement the following request/response pairs:Log in, Get Account number, View transaction history, Transfer Amount and View Bank DB.